CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/routing.md

 **Description**

-Takes a set of Linestrings to form a network, a source point and a destination point as input.
+Takes aggregated LineStrings and their corresponding speed to form a network, a source point and a destination point as input.
 Returns the length and the geometry of the shortest path in terms of distance between the node closest to the source point and the node closest to the destination point.
 The geometry of the shortest path is based on a compacted geometry of the network.

+If you are reusing the same network for multiple calls, using the GENERATE_NETWORK function to build to a temporary table or subquery through the function and calling FIND_SHORTEST_PATH_FROM_NETWORK will perform better.

-* `linestring_collection`: `ARRAY<GEOGRAPHY>` Linestrings that form the network.
+* `linestring_collection`: `ARRAY<STRUCT<geom GEOGRAPHY, speed FLOAT64>>` Aggregated LineStrings and their corresponding speed that form the network.
 * `pointA`: `GEOGRAPHY` Source point.
 The node of the network nearest to this point will be used as the source point to compute the shortest path.
 * `pointB`: `GEOGRAPHY` Destination point.
 The node of the network nearest to this point will be used as the destination point to compute the shortest path.

 **Return type**

-`STRUCT<weight FLOAT64, ARRAY<geography GEOGRAPHY>>`
+`STRUCT<weight FLOAT64, path ARRAY<GEOGRAPHY>>`

 {{% customSelector %}}
 **Example**